Characters of the Marvel Cinematic Universe: A–L: Corvus Glaive

-Corvus Glaive (voiced and portrayed via motion capture in live-action by Michael James Shaw) is one of Thanos' adopted sons.
-He joined his father in his quest for the six Infinity Stones, initially attacked the Statesman with his siblings and helped to kill the Asgardians aboard and retrieve the Space Stone.
-While attempting to retrieve the Mind Stone from Vision with Proxima Midnight, they are met in battle and defeated by Steve Rogers, Natasha Romanoff, and Sam Wilson.
-During a second attempt, Midnight leads the Outriders in attacking the Avengers on the ground to distract from Glaive infiltrating Shuri's lab to attack her, which leads Vision to come to her defense and tackle Glaive out of the lab.
-Rogers intervenes in the fight, but Glaive incapacitates the former before Vision kills the latter.
-A past version of Glaive from 2014 travels through time with Thanos' army to fight the Avengers, only to be killed by Okoye.
+Corvus Glaive (voiced and portrayed via motion capture in live-action by Michael James Shaw) is one of Thanos's adopted sons.
+In 2018, he, along with Proxima Midnight, Ebony Maw, and Cull Obsidian, joined his father in his quest for the six Infinity Stones, initially attacking the Statesman carrying Thor and the refugee Asgardians to retrieve the Space Stone.
+Glaive and Midnight are sent to retrieve the Mind Stone and ambush Vision and Wanda Maximoff in Scotland.
+Glaive wounds Vision, but is defeated by Steve Rogers, Natasha Romanoff, and Sam Wilson.
+Later, Glaive goes to Wakanda where he infiltrates the medical center and attacks Shuri, stopping her from working on getting the Stone out of Vision, which leads Vision to come to her defense and tackle Glaive out of center.
+In the forest below, Rogers intervenes in the fight, but Glaive incapacitates the former before Vision kills the latter.

+An alternate variant of Glaive travels through the Quantum Realm with Thanos's army to fight Earth-616 Avengers in their universe, only to be killed by Okoye.